python-nerd-3/crystal-coves-2/README.md

 - Bring back a CC1 ore
 - Giant paragraphs of suggestions (im not reading allat)
 - A new layer
+- Anything that requires networking or multiplayer play (ex. leaderboards, trading)
+- Use a framework (real programmers use jQuery)
+- Optimization (unless you do it for me)
 ## Modding
 Crystal Coves 2 modding is not fully supported right now